-- Our planet normally orbits the sun on an almost fixed axis that's tilted 23.43°, due to the mass distribution over the planet (Obliquity). - As the earth revolves around the sun, the axis is tilted away from the Sun at the (December solstice) and toward the Sun at the (June solstice), which is the cause of Seasonal change. - At the equinoxes, the daylight and night are spread evenly, and the equator receives the sun rays directly. - Notice that the sun rays directed to the equator is changing over time, which is important for Geostationary satellites
+- Our planet normally orbits the sun on an almost fixed axis that's tilted 23.43°, due to the mass distribution over the planet (Obliquity). - At the equinoxes, the daylight and night are spread evenly, and the equator receives the sun rays directly. - Notice that the sun rays directed to the equator is changing over time, which is important for Geostationary satellites